-b.
+- b.
 Public Availability and Transmittal to Congress.
-After receiving a report on a project study from a panel of experts under this Circular, the Chief of Engineers (through the respective HQUSACE RIT) shall:

-(1) Make a copy of the report, and any written response of the Chief of Engineers on recommendations contained in the report, available to the public by electronic means, including the Internet; and c.
+After receiving a report on a project study from a panel of experts under this Circular, the Chief of Engineers (through the respective HQUSACE RIT) shall: - (1) Post the panel report on the HQUSACE public website within ten days of receipt of the report. - (2) Make a copy of the report, and any written response of the Chief of Engineers on recommendations contained in the report, available to the public by electronic means, including the Internet; and - (3) Transmit to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a copy of the report, together with any such written response, on the date of a final report of the Chief of Engineers or other final decision document for the project study. - c.
 Annual Report.
 By 1 November each year, each MSC shall provide HQUSACE, through their respective RIT, a summary of the Type I IEPRs undertaken by the MSC during the previous fiscal year.
 CECW- P will consolidate the summaries received by the RITs and will provide the Administrator of the Office of Information and Regulatory Affairs in the Office of Management and Budget with a consolidated summary of USACE Type I IEPRs by 15 December of each year.
-Annual summaries of Type I IEPRs shall include:

-(2) Transmit to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a copy of the report, together with any such written response, on the date of a final report of the Chief of Engineers or other final decision document for the project study.

-(1) The number of Type I IEPRs conducted subject to this Circular.

-(2) The number of times alternative procedures were invoked.

-(3) The number of times waivers or deferrals were invoked (and in the case of deferrals, the length of time elapsed between the deferral and the Type I IEPR).

-(4) Any decision to appoint a reviewer pursuant to any exception to the applicable independence or conflict of interest standards of the OMB Peer Review Bulletin, including determinations by the Secretary of Defense pursuant to Section III (3)(c) of the OMB Peer Review Bulletin.

-(5) The number of Type I IEPR panels that were conducted in public and the number that allowed public comment.
+Annual summaries of Type I IEPRs shall include: - (1) The number of Type I IEPRs conducted subject to this Circular and the authorities under which each IEPR was conducted. - (2) The number of times alternative procedures were invoked. - (3) The number of times waivers or deferrals were invoked (and in the case of deferrals, the length of time elapsed between the deferral and the Type I IEPR). - (4) Any decision to appoint a reviewer pursuant to any exception to the applicable independence or conflict of interest standards of the OMB Peer Review Bulletin, including determinations by the Secretary of Defense pursuant to Section III (3)(c) of the OMB Peer Review Bulletin. - (5) The number of Type I IEPR panels that were conducted in public and the number that allowed public comment.

-(6) The number of public comments provided on each Civil Works Review Plan.

-(7) The number of peer reviewers that the Center used that were recommended by professional societies.

-d.
-Report on implementation of Section 2034 of WRDA 2007.

-(1) Not later than 8 November 2010, the Chief of Engineers shall submit to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report on the implementation of this section.

-(2) Not later than 8 November 2013, the Chief of Engineers shall update the previous report taking into account any further information on implementation of this section and submit such updated report to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives.
+- (6) The number of public comments provided on each Civil Works Review Plan. - (7) The number of peer reviewers that the Center used that were recommended by professional societies. - d.
+Report on implementation of Section 2034 of WRDA 2007. - (1) Not later than 8 November 2010, the Chief of Engineers shall submit to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report on the implementation of this section.
+(Completed) - (2) Not later than 8 November 2013, the Chief of Engineers shall update the previous report taking into account any further information on implementation of this section and submit such updated report to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives.